+Other

-Other: Other examples of forms of dishonest or unacceptable behavior include, but are not limited to:
+Examples of forms of dishonest or unacceptable behaviorinclude, but are not limited to:

-- Falsifying of records and/or official documents: academic records, grade reports, letters of permission, lunch passes, absence excuses, parent notes, etc. - Pressuring or encouraging another student to participate in any violation of the student code of conduct - Planning with another student to commit any act of academic dishonesty - Profiting financially or otherwise from the avocation and/or support of any unethical act
+Falsifying of records and/or official documents: academic records; grade reports, letters of permission, lunch passes, absence excuses, parent notes, etc.

+- Pressuring or encouraging another student to participate in any violation of the student code of conduct. - Planning with another student to commit any act of academic dishonesty. - Profiting financially or otherwise from the avocation and/or support of any unethical act.